CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-Please join us for Bible study.
+Please join us for Bible study in person this week.

 We will continue our study of Ephesians, January 12, 2023